enofex/taikai/README.md

 ## JUnit 5 Example Test

-Here's an example demonstrating the usage of Taikai with JUnit 5.
+Here's an example demonstrating the usage of some Taikai rules with JUnit 5.
 Customize rules as needed using `TaikaiRule.of()`.

 ```java
 @Test